RhetTbull/guitk/README.md

             self["OUTPUT"].value = f"Hello {name}!
 Thanks for trying guitk."

         if event.event_type == guitk.EventType.KeyRelease:
-            # events can be handled by event type as well as even key
+            # events can be handled by event type as well as event key
             print(event)